megaFatXR/Flexy-Pics/README.md

 Flexy Pics
 ==========

-A responsive photo grid that always adapts to fullscreen, no matter the resolution.
+A fully responsive photo grid that always adapts to fullscreen, no matter the resolution.
 Each image inside each block slice resizes keeping proportions.
 Can be used for showing pictures, a graphic menu, a portfolio, or just an original UI combining images, text and links.
 The main structure is mostly css, it uses just some lines of JS for the smart resizing of the images inside each block.